-From the INTERNATIONAL SEARCHING AUTHORITY .
-PCT To: Schoen, Adam M. BROWN RUDNICK LLP One Financial Center Boston, MA 02111 ETATS-UNIS D'AMERIQUE NOTIFICATION OF TRANSMITTAL OF THE INTERNATIONAL SEARCH REPORT AND THE WRITTEN OPINION OF THE INTERNATIONAL SEARCHING AUTHORITY, OR THE DECLARATION (P CT Rule 44.1) Date of mailing (day/month/year) 2 February 2022 (02-02-2022) Applicant's or agent's file reference NEURE-017/01WO 35242/92 FOR FURTHER ACTION See paragraphs 1 and 4 below International application No. PCT/IB2021/000667 International filing date (day/month/year) 5 October 2021 (05-10-2021) Applicant NEURENT MEDICAL LIMITED 1.
-X The applicant is hereby notified that the international search report and the written opinion of the International Searching Authority have been established and are transmitted herewith.
+From the INTERNATIONAL SEARCHING AUTHORITY PCT To: Schoen, Adam M. BROWN RUDNICK LLP One Financial Center Boston, MA 02111 ETATS-UNIS D'AMERIQUE NOTIFICATION OF TRANSMITTAL OF THE INTERNATIONAL SEARCH REPORT AND THE WRITTEN OPINION OF THE INTERNATIONAL SEARCHING AUTHORITY, OR THE DECLARATION (PCT Rule 44.1) Date of mailing (day/month/year) A. V. W. W. W. W. H. Eller of a control of the cont 2 February 2022 (02-02-2022) Applicant's or agent's file reference NEURE-017/01WO 35242/92 FOR FURTHER ACTION See paragraphs 1 and 4 below International application No. PCT/IB2021/000667 International filing date (day/month/year) 5 October 2021 (05-10-2021) Applicant NEURENT MEDICAL LIMITED 1.
+The applicant is hereby notified that the international search report and the written opinion of the International Searching Authority have been established and are transmitted herewith.
 Filing of amendments and statement under Article 19: The applicant is entitled, if he so wishes, to amend the claims of the international application (see Rule 46): When?
 The time limit for filing such amendments is normally two months from the date of transmittal of the international search report.
 How?
 Directly to the International Bureau preferably through ePCT, or on paper to: The International Bureau of WIPO, 34 chemin des Colombettes, 1211 Geneva 20, Switzerland For more detailed instructions, see the PCT Applicant's Guide, International Phase, paragraphs 9.004 - 9.011.
-The applicant is hereby notified that no international search report will be established and that the declaration under Article 17(2)(a) to that effect and the written opinion of the International Searching Authority are transmitted herewith.
-With regard to any protest against payment of (an) additional fee(s) under Rule 40.2, the applicant is notified that: the protest together with the decision thereon has been transmitted to the International Bureau together with any request to forward the texts of both the protest and the decision thereon to the designated Offices. no decision has been made yet on the protest; the applicant will be notified as soon as a decision is made.
-Reminders The applicant may submit comments on an Informal basis on the written opinion of the International Searching Authority to the International Bureau.
+The applicant is hereby notified that no international search report will be established and that the deciaration under Article 17(2)(a) to that effect and the written opinion of the International Searching Authority are transmitted herewith.
+With regard to any protest against payment of (an) additional fee(s) under Rule 40.2, the applicant is notified that: the protest together with the decision thereon has been transmitted to the International Bureau together with any request to forward the texts of both the protest and the decision thereon to the designated Offices.
+A Reminders The applicant may submit comments on an informal basis on the written opinion of the International Searching Authority to the International Bureau.
 These comments will be made available to the public after international publication.
 The International Bureau will send a copy of such comments to all designated Offices unless an international preliminary examination report has been or is to be established.
-Shortly after the expiration of 18 months from the priority date, the international application will be published by the International Bureau.
-If the applicant w application, or of the priority claim, must reach the International Bureau before the completion of the technical preparations for international publication (Rules 90 bis.
-1 and 90 bis.
-3).
-Within 19 months from the priority date, but only in respect of some designated Offices, a demand for international preliminary examination must be filed if the applicant wishes to postpone the entry into the national phase until 30 months from the priority date (in some Offices even later); otherwise, the applicant must, within 20 months from the priority date, perform the prescribed acts for entry into the national phase before those designated Offices.
-In respect of other designated Offices, the time limit of 30 months (or later) will apply even if no demand is filed within 19 months.
-For details about the applicable time limits, Office by Office, see www.wipo.int/pct/en/texts/time_limits.himi and the PCT Applicant's Guide , National Chapters.
-Within 22 months from the priority date, the applicant may request that a supplementary international search be carried out by a different international Searching Authority that offers this service (Rule 45bis.1).
-The procedure for requesting supplementary international search is described in the PCT Applicant's Guide , International Phase, paragraphs 8.006-8.032.
-Name and mailing address of the International Searching Authority European Patent Office, P.B.
-5818 Patentlaan 2 NL-2280 HV Rijswijk Tal. (+31-70) 340-2040 Fax: (+31-70) 340-3016 Authorized officer MUSSON, Frédérique Tel: +31 (0)70 340-2490
+Shority after the expiration of 18 months from the priority date, the international application will be published by the International Bureau.
+If the applicant wishes to avoid or postpone publication, a nolice of withdrawal of the international application of 18 months Name and mailing address of the International Searching Authority European Patent Office, P.B.
+5818 Patentlaan 2 NL 2280 HV Rijswijk Tel. (+31-70) 340-2040 Fax: (+31-70) 340-3016 Authorized officer MUSSON, Frédérique Tel: +31 (0)70 340-2490